Ununununununun/StealthNoSQL/README.md

 <h1 align="center">StealthNoSQL</h1>
 <h3 align="center">v1.3.0</h3>

-**StealthNoSQL: The Ultimate NoSQL Injection Tool** - Unleash the power of advanced NoSQL injection techniques with this comprehensive command-line tool!
+**StealthNoSQL : The Ultimate NoSQL Injection Tool** - Unleash the power of advanced NoSQL injection techniques with this comprehensive command-line tool!
 Whether you’re pentesting MongoDB, CouchDB, or any other NoSQL database, StealthNoSQL has you covered. 🚀💻

 ## What's New (v1.3.0)